 What does the Community Service Committee do?

 The goal of the Community Service Committee is to involve SWE members in volunteering on campus and in the Champaign-Urbana community.
 We work with local organizations that need help on a regular basis and for special events.
 We also have our own events.
 Each semester we run a Girl Scout Workshop to teach the girls about science and engineering in a fun way that sparks their interest.
-In the spring we have a Relay for Life team that fundraises to support cancer research.
+In the spring we have a Relay for Life team that fundraisers to support cancer research.
+We also help to keep out campus clean at our regular Green Street Cleanings.
 Some of the other causes we focus on include hunger, health/wellness, mentoring, and community development.
-Contact Jessica Cook at email@example.com.
+Contact Alexa Yeo at firstname.lastname@example.org with any questions!

 Volunteering has a positive impact on the community by helping people.
 However, the benefits of volunteering are not one-sided.
 Those who volunteer get to meet new people, have fun, and learn new skills.
 They feel an increased sense of community and satisfaction from helping others.
 Volunteering with SWE also helps promote a positive image both for our organization and for individual members.
 If you would like to learn more about volunteer opportunities in the Champaign-Urbana area, visit http://cuvolunteer.org/